pubkey/rxdb/docs-src/offline-first.md

 In the past, often the bandwidth was the limiting factor on determining the loading time of an application.
 But while bandwidth has improved over the years, latency became the limiting factor.
 You can always increase the bandwidth by setting up more cables or sending more Starlink satelites to space.
 But reducing the latency is not so easy.
-It is defined by the physical properties of the tranfer medium and the speed of light.
+It is defined by the physical properties of the tranfer medium, the speed of light and the distance to the server.
+All of these three are hard to optimize.

 Offline first application benefit from that because sending the inital state to the client can be done much faster with more bandwidth.
 And once the data is there, we do no longer have to care about the latency to the backend server.